✈️ Alternate Art Expansion Deep Dive

 🎨 Final Thoughts

-When we first floated the idea for the Alternate Art Expansion, we considered adding unique capabilities based on real-world performance (recognizing that copy/pasting the capabilities from the US versions of the aircraft might not be entirely accurate😅) -- but realized that would turn our Rules of Engagement into something closer to Jane’s All the World’s Aircraft.
+When we first floated the idea for the Alternate Art Expansion, we considered adding unique capabilities based on real-world performance.
+We recognized that copy/pasting the capabilities from the US versions of the aircraft might not be entirely accurate.
+However, we realized that would turn our Rules of Engagement into something closer to Jane’s All the World’s Aircraft.

 -- Ric